 Rational argument is ignored because our unconscious fights to maintain the status quo: we’ve been ‘like this’ for so long and it’s been ‘good enough’ to keep us stable.
 Change must be agreed to from our deepest norms before being willing to change behaviors.
 And until then, we can’t even accurately hear incoming data if it runs counter to our norms.

 THE INTRICACY OF BUY-IN

 Behaviors are merely the expression – the representation – of our beliefs.
-Think of it this way: behaviors express our beliefs much like the functionality of a software program is a result of the coding in the programming.
-To change the output of a software program, you don’t start by changing the functionality; you first change the coding which automatically changes the functionality.
+Think of it this way: behaviors express our beliefs much like the output of a software program is a result of the coding in the programming.
+To change the output, you don’t start by changing the functionality; you first change the coding which automatically changes the functionality.

-It’s the same with any human change: failure ensues when we focus on changing the output of the program (in this case, behaviors) rather than focusing first on adapting the source.
-Like a dummy terminal, our behaviors only do what its programming allows them to do.
+Like a dummy terminal, our behaviors only represent our programming.
 Trying to explain why a different output, or behavior, is necessary is useless, even when our information is ‘rational’ or ‘right’.

 Here’s what happens.
-When influencers believe that if they share, advise, gather, or promote the right information in the right way, using the right words and offering good rational reasons why change is necessary, Others will comply.
-But our patients
+Influencers wrongly believe that if they share, advise, gather, or promote the right information in the right way, using the right words and offering good rational reasons why change is necessary, Others will comply.
+But our patients and clients

 - hear us through biased filters and cannot hear our message as meant;

 - feel pushed to act in ways they’re unaccustomed to or that go against their beliefs;